 The Smush Image Compression WordPress plugin ensures that your images still look really good and quality, so that way when someone looks at them they don’t look all pixelated and fuzzy, they still look really sharp, but this decreases the size of the image in which I’m talking about the server size, right, that hard drive space that it’s taking up, so when people ping your site it loads much faster.

-It does everything from on-page optimization, controlling your meta tags, your title tags.
+It does everything from on-page optimization to controlling your meta tags, and your title tags.
 It even analyzes your content, telling you if you’re doing a good job or a bad job.
-It creates sitemaps for you, helps with structure and markup.
+It creates sitemaps for you and helps with structure and markup.
 It does pretty much what most things that you need if you want to ensure that your WordPress blog is SEO-friendly.

-WordPress out of the box is pretty SEO-friendly, but Yoast plugin puts those last, final touches that are really important.
-Most people think like, “Oh yeah.
+WordPress out of the box is pretty SEO-friendly, but the Yoast plugin puts those last, final touches that are really important.
+Most people think, “Oh yeah.
 “If I do most of the things, that’s fine.”
 No, that used to work five, six years ago, but SEO has changed.

-If your website gets hacked, you rankings and traffic will tank, and when it tanks and you fix it it’s hard to recover.
-Sucuri helps you, helps prevent you from getting hacked.
+If your website gets hacked, your rankings and traffic will tank, and when it tanks and you fix it it’s hard to recover.
+Sucuri helps you and helps prevent you from getting hacked.
 Now, it’s not gonna be perfect, but it’s better than nothing.
 The last thing you want to do is get your site hacked and lose all your traffic.

 When you use images on your site, even when you compress them, it still takes time for that web page to load.
 You want to make it where those images load as people scroll, that way you’re not just loading up all these images on a page and it takes forever for that web page to load when people haven’t even started reading the content and scrolling.
 That’s why I like Lazy Load.